Basimba clan names: Naming

-One of the Basimba people strongest manifestations of the four Clan spirit is in the traditional naming conventions.
-The Basimba (Big Lion) people are patrimonialism society, everyone automatically takes on his father's clan at birth.
-However, the new born child is considered to be a child of the whole Clan and not just the individual father.
+One of the Basimba people's strongest manifestations of the four Clan spirits is in the traditional naming conventions.
+The Basimba (Big Lion) people are a patrimonialism society; everyone automatically takes on their father's clan at birth.
+However, the newborn child is considered to be a child of the whole Clan and not just the individual father.

 A Musimba child does not assume the father's name.
 Instead, each of the seven Basimba clan has a pool of names from which a name is selected and given to the child.
-Since the Basimba people clan names are well known, a person's clan is readily identified from their name but not necessarily the person's parents.
-Each Basimba family has retained its autonomy as a unit, it is nonetheless considered part of the bigger clan family.
+Since the Basimba people's clan names are well known, a person's clan is readily identified from their name, but not necessarily the person's parents.
+Each Basimba family has retained its autonomy as a unit; it is nonetheless considered part of the bigger clan family.

 In Uganda at a place known as Butambala, there is a large rock called Nyakyejwe belonging to the Leopard (Ngo) Clan.
-Nyakyejwe was the daughter of Kabaka Kato Kintu who, so the story goes grieved so much at his death.
-Much moisture exudes from the rock at times and causes green trails on its face, which are said to be Nyakyejwe weeping-again an Etiological myth.
+Nyakyejwe was the daughter of Kabaka Kato Kintu who, so the story goes, grieved so much at his death.
+Much moisture exudes from the rock at times and causes green trails on its face, which are said to be Nyakyejwe weeping again, an Etiological myth.

 This weeping is said to take place at the death of each Kabaka (King).
-At the same Butambala there is also a kitchen chimney, cooking stones a rock called Nabuto her daughter and under a nearby slab a Leopard used to live and have its young ones.
+At the same Butambala, there is also a kitchen chimney, cooking stones, a rock called Nabuto, her daughter, and under a nearby slab, a Leopard used to live and have its young ones.
 A Leopard is always seen at the said place from time to time and there is a hole containing water on this rock were the Basimba Leopard (Ngo) totem Clan or the Leopard (Ngo) Clan used to bring every new born baby child of the Leopard Clan to be bathed and given a Clan name.

 The Basimba of the Leopard totem Clan genealogy, and descendants names given to their sons include Katunku, Ngulya, Mwati, Kaabya, Kitembwa, Kabolesa, Ntembe, Chanda, Namuyonjo, and Mukama.
 Daughters' names include Nakatunku, Namwati, Nangulya, Nakaabya, Nakitembwa, Nakabolesa, Nantembe, and Nachanda.

 The sub-division name of the Basimba of the Dog totem Clan for men is Mauwe, among others.
 For the Basimba of the Frog Clan, men's names include Kadukulu, Ndanda, Bulukunyi, and Waida, and for women, Nakadukulu, Nandanda, Nabulukunyi, and Nawaida are among their sub-division clan names.